Protecting Credentials with HTTP APIs

 client.

-Some deployments may not find it feasible to completely block
+Some deployments might not find it feasible to completely block

 unencrypted connections, whether because the hostname is shared with